kuzhamuratov/Cartpole_ES/README.md

 # Cartpole_ES
 Simple evolution strategy on Cartpole
-You can play with parameters and find better setting of them.
+You can try to find a better set of hyperparameters.